HOW WE WORK

 PARTNERSHIP AND COLLABORATION

 We always partner with in-country organisations to develop and deliver our programmes.
-We work in many different regions across Kenya, Malawi, Tanzania and Uganda – from east to west, north to south, rural to urban – and with communities where children face complex and diverse challenges.
+We work in many different regions throughout the countries we work in across Sub-Saharan Africa – from east to west, north to south, rural to urban – and with communities where children face complex and diverse challenges.

 Collaborating closely with organizations who are focused in a specific region and understand the local context allows us to respect these differences, tailor our programs, and work in the most effective and impactful way possible.